 Connecting external devices like DVD players or gaming consoles to your TV can enhance the entertainment experience.
 One older, but still popular way of doing so is by using red, white, and yellow cables or composite RCA cables.

 The red, white, and yellow cables are for audio/video transmission respectively.
 These cables are easily connected using this step-by-step guide!
-To connect RCA red, white and yellow cables to a TV, simply match the colors.
-Connect the yellow (video) on the source device to the yellow on the TV, connect the red (left audio) on the source device to the red on the TV and connect the white (right audio) on the source device to the white on the TV.
+To connect RCA red, white, and yellow cables to a TV, simply match the colors.
+Connect the yellow (video) on the source device to the yellow on the TV, connect the red (left audio) on the source device to the red on the TV, and connect the white (right audio) on the source device to the white on the TV.
+If your TV has green, blue, and red ports, connect the yellow cable to the green (Y/Video) port.

 Enjoy movies or games instantly upon connecting!